gubbih/Meal-Deals/README.md

 # Cheaper Meal Plan

-## Overview
+## Project Overview
-This project aims to create a simple and cost-effective meal planning application.
-The goal is to help users find recipes and purchase ingredients at the lowest prices.
+This project is a work-in-progress for building a simple meal planning application.
+The main idea is to help users find recipes and identify the cheapest places to buy ingredients.

 ---

-## Features
+## To-Do List

 ### Website Functionality
-- **Static Website Compatibility**
+- [ ] **Static Website Compatibility**
-  The website should work as a static site, similar to the current setup on Digital Ocean.
+      Ensure the website works as a static site, similar to the current setup on Digital Ocean.

-- **Database Management**
+- [ ] **Database Management**
       Use Firebase or a similar service to manage the database.
-Azure's SQL database may also be tested as an alternative.
+Test Azure's SQL database as an alternative.

-- **Preloaded Recipes**
+- [ ] **Preloaded Recipes**
-  Ensure there is at least one recipe available before implementing the core functionality.
+      Add at least one recipe before implementing the core functionality.

-- **CRUD for Recipes**
+- [ ] **CRUD for Recipes**
-  - Users/Admins can create, update, and delete recipes.
+      - Enable Create, Read, Update, and Delete functionality for recipes.
-  - Initially, only the admin (myself) will have these permissions.
+      - Initially, only the admin (myself) will have permissions for Update and Delete.

-- **Recipe Source**
+- [ ] **Recipe Source**
+      Decide whether recipes should:
+      - Be added by users.
-  Decide if recipes should be user-submitted or sourced from another website to prevent modification of certain recipes.
+      - Be sourced from another website to prevent modification of certain recipes.

-- **Ingredient Price Checker**
+- [ ] **Ingredient Price Checker**
-  Once a recipe is selected, send it to another page where all ingredients are gathered and checked for the lowest prices across various stores.
+      Implement functionality to send selected recipes to another page that:
+      - Gathers all ingredients.
+      - Checks where they can be purchased at the lowest prices.

 ---

-## Design
+### Design

-- **One-Page Layout**
+- [ ] **One-Page Layout**
-  - Generic and minimalistic, resembling a webshop.
+      - A generic and minimalistic design resembling a webshop.
-  - One side displays an image, and the other side contains all necessary information and options.
+      - One side displays an image, and the other contains all necessary information and options.

 ---

 ## Future Plans

-- **Recipe Sharing**
+- [ ] **Recipe Sharing**
-  Expand the platform to allow users to share their own recipes and view "discount meals" created by others.
+      Expand functionality to allow users to:
+      - Upload their own recipes.
+      - Share "discount meals" with other users.

 ---

-## How to Contribute
+## Notes
-1. Fork the repository.
-2. Create a feature branch (`git c
+This is an ongoing project.
+Contributions and ideas are welcome!
+The project is not yet functional and is currently in the planning phase.